Matt Duffy Preview, Player Props: Royals vs. Red Sox

 Matt Duffy At The Plate

-- Duffy has seven doubles, a home run and 11 walks while batting .253.
+- Duffy is hitting .253 with seven doubles, a home run and 11 walks.

-- He has homered in one of 70 games, and in 0.5% of his plate appearances.
+- He has gone deep in one of 70 games, and in 0.5% of his plate appearances.

-- Duffy has driven in a run in 10 games this year (14.3%), including two games with multiple runs batted in.
+- In 10 games this season (14.3%), Duffy has picked up an RBI, including two games with multiple runs batted in.

-- In 13 of 70 games this season, he has scored, including multiple runs once.
+- He has scored at least once 13 times this season (18.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.